A presumed victim of Trafficking in Human Beings is identified

 Formal identification of a victim

-The formal identification of a person as a victim of THB is linked to the opening of a criminal investigation into THB or a related offence and can only be carried out by:
+The formal identification of a victim of THB is linked to the opening of a criminal investigation into THB or a related offence and can only be carried out by:

-- If the criminal investigation is initiated/ongoing, a prosecutor’s office will identify the victim.
+- Law enforcement authorities (If the criminal investigation is initiated/ongoing, a prosecutor’s office will identify the victim),

 Victim Support Act (VSA) regulates the victim as follows: a victim of trafficking in human beings is a person in the case of whom criminal proceedings have been initiated with regard to the criminal offence committed against him or her based on the elements of criminal offence provided for in §§ 133 to 1333, 138 to 140 or 175 of the Penal Code or based on the elements of criminal offence provided for in any other similar foreign penal code.